An999n/database-analysis/README.md

-# This is a simple database analysis for Restaurants sales data from scratch
+# A simple Data analysis project for Restaurants sales data (building from scratch)

 ### Python Notbook outlines